 It took me countless retellings of this story over the years before someone pointed out the obvious to me.
-Since the show was sold out and I hadn’t bought tickets for us when we casually walked in and grabbed seats this meant that we were now oversold by two.
-Marc and I had displaced two paying customers by the fact that we just showed up and took seats.
+Since the show was sold out and I hadn’t bought tickets for us this meant that we were now oversold by two.
+Marc and I had displaced two paying customers by the fact that we just showed up and took seats, indeed the best seats in the house.
 Nobody else figured this out or knew that we hadn’t paid, but it was the impetus for the fight over the seats.

 I still have no idea what Marc said.
 I asked him, desperate for him to reveal some of his dark secrets, but he never told me.
 Three minutes to break a man in half must be some kind of record.
 That’s a gift.

 Sometimes as we are finding our way in life we attempt to shed aspects of our past that we associate with hardship or difficulty, especially if things are going well for us.
 This can include friends.
 Needy friends who don’t grow as fast as we do and remind us of who we once were at the very moment that we are trying to become someone else.
 Being Marc’s friend wasn’t always easy as he demanded full attention, and there were always conflicts in his life that had no simple solutions.